Crowfield woman finds dog after thinking she had buried her

 With help from volunteer group Finding Ipswich Dogs Organisation (FIDO) and a team of 20 people, more searches took place and Maisie was found in Wickham Market.

-"She was just crying with excitement," said Ms Hutton.
+"She was just crying with excitement," said Miss Hutton.

-Ms Hutton said Maisie was not injured but had an infection to her eyes, ears and stomach.
+The pet owner said Maisie was not injured but had an infection to her eyes, ears and stomach.

+"I felt shocked, lost for words and over joyed when we found Maisie," she said.

-"I would like to say a big thank you to everyone who shared the post and who helped us search for Maisie," added Ms Hutton.
+"I would like to say a big thank you to everyone who shared the post and who helped us search for Maisie."

 Sam French, who runs FIDO, said: "It was a really great outcome for Maisie but as a society we need to think about the impact fireworks have on dogs."